 While there are various ways to find out the identity of your child's Non-ID Release donor, the donor's information will never be given out to anyone by Cryos.

-ID Release Sperm or Egg Donor
+ID Release Donor

-ID Release donors have agreed to future contact.
+ID Release Donors have agreed to future contact.
 But, the donor can change their mind and be unresponsive when the child reaches out.
 So, there are no guarantees, but at the very least your child can know their donor's identity.

 You ultimately make the choice, but remember that young adults sometimes wish they could know the identity of their donor.
-This becomes impossible if you choose an Non-ID Release donor.
+This becomes impossible if you choose an Non-ID Release Donor.
 It is very important for you to consider your options when choosing your donor's anonymity.

 Follow the link to find more information about the difference between Non-ID Release and ID Release donors.
 You can call our bilingual Customer Care Team at (407) 203-1175.
 Email us at [email protected], or chat with us live on our website.